esa-esdl/esdl-core/doc/intro.rst

 In the final version, it is meant to be a self-contained documentation that enables the user to independently reap the full potential of the Earth System Data Cube (ESDC).
-Developers may find a visit of the `project's git-hup pages <https://github.com/CAB-LAB>`_ more enlightening.
+Developers may find a visit of the `project's git-hub pages <https://github.com/CAB-LAB>`_ worthwile.

 Scope
 =====